Share

 Spend your last night at Gyeongwonjae Ambassador Incheon in a traditional hanok-style accommodation with ondol (heated floors).
 Enjoy a 5-course Korean “farewell” dinner in one of Sura’s private dining rooms.

 Ready to take your own journey to South Korea and sample Korean temple cuisine and other traditional foods?
-Contact a Ker & Downey destination specialist to customize your own journey.
-Read more about the seasonality and pricing in South Korea at the Ker & Downey Difference.
-For more travel inspiration, follow Ker & Downey on Instagram.
+Contact a Ker & Downey Travel Professional to personalize your own Handcrafted South Korea tour, and read more about the seasonality and pricing in East Asia.
+For even more travel inspiration, follow us on Instagram, Facebook, and Twitter.